Yogesh-rana-2301/Oops_Learner/1_OOP_is_Life.md

 ## Why OOP Exists

-Object-Oriented Programming (OOP) emerged to manage the increasing complexity of software development.
+<mark>Object-Oriented Programming (OOP)</mark> emerged to manage the increasing complexity of software development.
 As programs grew larger, procedural programming, which revolves around functions and procedures, became difficult to maintain and scale.

 OOP provides a way to structure programs by bundling data and the functions that operate on that data into a single unit called an "object".
 This approach brings several advantages: